senbrow/CS160-Testcases/README.md

 ## How to contribute

-Fork senbrow's CS160-Testcases repositoty in Github.
-CD to the `testcases` folder, and do:
+Fork senbrow's CS160-Testcases repositoty in Github. `cd` to the `testcases` folder, and do:

 1. `git remote add <insert your user name here> git://github.com/<insert your user name here>/test.git`